urbancamo/urbancamo.github.io/casio-basic/doc/users-guide.md

 As before, this message indicates that a mathematical error has been detected in line 10 of the program stored in program area 0.
-In this case, however, program lines related to the indicated program line as well as indiicated program line itself should be examined and corrected.
+In this case, however, program lines related to the indicated program line as well as indicated program line itself should be examined and corrected.
 When an error message is displayed, the following operations can be used to display the line number in which the error was detected.